SkiresModding/PlayFabSpammer/README.md

 # PlayFabSpammer

-This is my custom playfab spammer i was bored do not skid this, This was made by me / Skire so yea give credits if you give this someone,

-Features

-Easy to use ui in console

-Donating to If0n's projects

-Tether (Solana) 8bsYncMLMZXdfVg4cK3SW5SW5btzpxoUonDkNXMccjLS

-Eth 0x679BBb67Bb77e1B6b724429fb900fE1Dc4063105

-Solana 8bsYncMLMZXdfVg4cK3SW5SW5btzpxoUonDkNXMccjLS

-Bnb 0x679BBb67Bb77e1B6b724429fb900fE1Dc4063105
+Hello this is my custom playfab spammer i made its not the best but its something i hope you enjoy my playfab spammer this was made by me/skire download the file and read the "READ ME" for instructions i hope this is helpful have a great day

+Made by Skire